FOMorais/Molecule-Adsorption/README.md

 # Molecule-Adsorption

-This repository includes 3 example folders to employ the .py scripts to generate a .txt file with the main features describing the adsorption modes of molecules (CH4, CH3, CH3+H or H) in atomic clusters.
+This repository includes 3 example folders to employ the .py scripts to generate a .txt file with the main features describing the adsorption modes of molecules (CH4, CH3, CH3+H or H) with atomic clusters.

 **--TMx_CH3_or_CH4:** This folder includes the python script ch43_new2.py, which can be runned simply with "python3 ch43_new2.py".
 It will consider all the .xyz files in the same folder and generate a table (table_feat.txt) with the main adsorption features.
 It works for any dataset of metallic clusters (TMx, x = 1, 2, 3, ... n.) interacting with a CH4 or a CH3 - This program identifies automatically weather it is a CH4 or CH3 interacting with the atomic cluster by counting the number of hydrogens in the .xyz file, thus, be careful.